Updated November 2022

 Surface water

-All water on the surface of the ground, including water in lakes, rivers, and run-off collection ponds, natural or manmade.
+Water on the ground surface, including water in lakes, rivers, and run-off collection ponds, natural or manmade.

 Surfactants

-Fluids that are added to injection water to reduce the tension between oil and water; the less tension between the materials, the more easily it can be recovered.
+Fluids that are added to injection water to reduce the tension between oil and water; the less tension between the materials, the more easily oil can be recovered.

 W